 Raise your hand if you've got a stash of unused foreign coins at home.

 There aren't many travelers out there who can perfectly spend their spare change to the point that they don't have any left by the time their trip comes to a close.
-I hate using coins when I travel, because they're usually part of a currency I'm not familiar with, which results in me taking an embarrassingly long amount of time to figure out how much they're worth as I'm trying to pay.
+They're usually left with pockets full of foreign coins on their trip back.

-If that sounds familiar, I'm pleased to tell you about a great program from UNICEF that allows you to donate your leftover foreign coins to a great cause.
+If that sounds familiar, you'll be pleased to learn about a great program from UNICEF that allows you to donate your leftover foreign coins to a great cause.
 It's a win-win situation!

 Change for Good: Give Foreign Coins to UNICEF on Your Plane

-Change for Good is a partnership between UNICEF and over a dozen large airlines, including the OneWorld alliance.
+Change for Good is a partnership between UNICEF and American Airlines.
 This program is designed to collect unwanted foreign coins from travelers returning home and convert these into life-saving materials and services for some of the world`s most vulnerable children around the world.

 In some cases, the flight attendants will then be informed about where, exactly, their collections have been spent and will receive the opportunity visit the locations to see how the funds have benefited children around the world.